Highlights from the Ratings and Financial Report for Akebia Therapeutics Inc. (AKBA)

 Mizuho gave a rating of “Neutral” to AKBA, setting the target price at $2 in the report published on March 31st of the current year.

-During the last 5 trading sessions, AKBA fell by -19.77%, which changed the moving average for the period of 200-days by -86.02% in comparison to the 20-day moving average, which settled at $0.4516.
-In addition, Akebia Therapeutics Inc. saw -84.72% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, AKBA rose by +10.02%, which changed the moving average for the period of 200-days by -84.62% in comparison to the 20-day moving average, which settled at $0.4307.
+In addition, Akebia Therapeutics Inc. saw -83.19% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading